 Chair Wilson wondered if Mr. McCandless was recommending abandonment of the Federal Legislation for the time being.
 For instance, more conservation easements instead.
 Mr. McCandless clarified that the Federal Legislation should move forward but it was important to identify the conflicts associated with the three primary elements: transportation, the recreation area, and the capacity of the canyons.
 He felt those three areas needed to be separate.
 They could be separated and the objectives could be achieved one piece at a time rather than trying to do everything at once.
 He saw the latter as a stumbling block.
 Further discussions were had about the best path forward for the Federal Legislation.
 Chair Wilson believed there was an opportunity to tackle important issues with the movement of a transportation solution.

 Mr. Becker believed he was hearing from Committee Members and participants that they wanted to actively pursue those three primary elements.
 He noted that one element would be examined at the Congressional level and one primarily at the State level.
 The capacity of the canyons was being explored at the CWC level.
-Invariably, the three primary elements would not be conditioned directly to each other because they were in different forms.
+Invariably, the three primary elements would not be conditioned directly to each other because they were in different forums.

 Pat Shea did not agree with the suggestion made by Mr. McCandless to separate out the three primary elements.
 Until there was more information about how many visitors could be in the canyons, transportation changes could cause serious ecological impacts.
 Mr. Shea felt it would be beneficial to visit with Senator Mitt Romney and Representative John Curtis in person to see if they were willing to prioritize the CWNCRA.
 He believed that separating out the three primary elements would lead to transportation changes but would not lead to protections.